Final Destination: Final Destination Bloodlines (2025)

 Final Destination Bloodlines takes place in 1969 and 2024.
 In 1969, young Iris Campbell (Brec Bassinger) and her fiancé Paul (Max Lloyd-Jones) go to the opening event of the Sky View Restaurant.
 She has a premonition that the tower will collapse, and as everybody runs for their lives, a series of chain reactions kills them.
 As the premonition ends, college student Stefani Reyes (Kaitlyn Santa Juana) is plagued, in 2024, by visions of her grandmother Iris's (Gabrielle Rose) premonition.
 She goes home to seek answers and is greeted by her father, Marty (Tinpo Lee), and her brother, Charlie (Teo Briones).
 She later travels to Iris's cabin, where her grandmother hands her a notebook she created containing everything she has learned about Death's intent to kill all the Sky View survivors and their descendants.
 Iris allows Death to claim her to prove her claims to Stefani.
 Howard (Alex Zahara) and Julia (Anna Lore) are next to die.
 When Stefani and her remaining family members track down another survivor, "JB", at a hospital morgue, it is revealed that he is William Bludworth.
 Bludworth claims he is the last survivor of the Sky View disaster and will be the next to die once Stefani's family is killed.
 Stefani's cousins Erik (Richard Harmon) and Bobby (Owen Joyner) die in a freak mishap at the hospital.
 Charlie and Stefani head with their mother, Darlene (Rya Kihlstedt), to Iris's cabin so their mother may hide from Death.
 She is killed outside the cabin shortly before Charlie saves his sister from drowning by resuscitating her.
 A week later, while preparing for her brother's prom night, Stefani—whose heart did not stop when she drowned—and Charlie are crushed by logs that fly from a freight train that derails nearby.

 Future

 Stein noted that the narrative potential remains open-ended, stating: "Death's work is never done.
 There are always more scores to settle."
 He acknowledged, though, that the creative process takes several years.
 Perry also expressed openness to continuing the franchise, noting that Bloodlines has expanded the creative flexibility of the series.
 In August 2025, it was announced that a seventh movie in the franchise was in the works, with Taylor returning to write the script.
 In October 2025, it was announced that Michiel Blanchart would direct the seventh installment.
+On April 14, 2026, Warner Bros. revealed that the seventh film was scheduled to be released on May 12, 2028.